Love your enemies and pray for those who persecute you,

 May I learn the way of nonviolence.

-What does the Christian vision of active nonviolence say to you in light of war and terrorism?
+What does the Christian vision of active nonviolence say to you?
 In the efforts to limit gun violence?
-In the work of peace organizations?
-In efforts to raise the minimum wage?
+In the work of peace organizations? in the desire to welcome immigrants?
+In efforts to slow climate change?
 Is this practical and realistic?
 Do you believe it should be our response?
 What “spirituality” will make it possible to live this way?

 You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.
 Give to the one who begs from you, and do not refuse the one who would borrow from you.
 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be children of your God who is in heaven.
 For God makes the sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your relatives what more are you doing than others?
 Do not even the Gentiles do the same?

 Wars shatter so many lives.
 I think especially of children robbed of their childhood.

 It is to be hoped that hatred and violence will not triumph in people’s hearts, especially among those who are struggling for justice, and that all people will grow in the spirit of peace and forgiveness.